BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 - Change Interface / Change Directory
 - Cheese Intolerance / Cheese Disaster

 2\.
-Which of the following statements is incorrect:
+Which of the following statements is INCORRECT:

-- A pipeline step consists of tasks
+- A tekton pipeline step consists of tasks
-- A pipleline task consists of steps
+- A tekton pipleline task consists of steps
-- A pipeline runs with no CI/CD engine to manage and maintain
+- A tekton pipeline runs with no CI/CD engine to manage and maintain
-- Pipeline tasks run on different pod
+- Tekton pipeline tasks run on different pods

 ## Best Practices for Image Management